ryanzec/coding-standards/README.md

 var loggedInUser = new user();
 ```

-Names SHOULD be descriptive as possible without making the name too long (ex. use doSomething() instead of dst())
+Names should be descriptive as possible without making the name too long (ex. use doSomething() instead of dst())

 ```javascript
 //good